AREA-51J/image_detection/README.md

 ## Step1

 Install ROS on you computer, ROS noetic would be most preferable.
-To install ROS refer to this link [http://wiki.ros.org/noetic/Installation/Ubuntu](http://wiki.ros.org/noetic/Installation/Ubuntu), make sure that you install all the mentioned dependencies on the site as well. also it wouid be preferable to install the full version of ROS.
+To install ROS refer to this link [http://wiki.ros.org/noetic/Installation/Ubuntu](http://wiki.ros.org/noetic/Installation/Ubuntu), make sure that you install all the mentioned dependencies. also it wouid be preferable to install the full version of ROS.

 ## Step2